Nima-Khodabandelou/Notes/notes.md

 	      Default: accessible within package

-	      Protected: accessible by class and sub-class of same package, or by sub-class in another package
+	      Protected: accessible by class and sub of same package, or by sub in another package

 	      Public: accessible anywhere